nstifani/Spinalcord_Mapper/Dev/README.md

 - Save it into your Folder ImageJ\plugins\
 - Restart ImageJ
 You will find the function into ImageJ Menu > Plugins > Spinalcord Mapper

-To do List
-Display the Channel tool in the Manual Cell detection

 General Requirements
 −	Image Files should be TIF, named with the following nomenclature